Arkansas: Transportation

 Arkansas is served by 2750 mi of railroad track divided among twenty-six railroad companies including three Class I railroads.
 Freight railroads are concentrated in southeast Arkansas to serve the industries in the region.
-The Texas Eagle, an Amtrak passenger train, serves five stations in the state Walnut Ridge, Little Rock, Malvern, Arkadelphia, and Texarkana.
+The Texas Eagle, an Amtrak passenger train, serves five stations entirely in the state Walnut Ridge, Little Rock, Malvern, Arkadelphia, and Hope, along with Texarkana on the border with Texas.

 Arkansas also benefits from the use of its rivers for commerce.
 The Mississippi River and Arkansas River are both major rivers.
 The United States Army Corps of Engineers maintains the McClellan-Kerr Arkansas River Navigation System, allowing barge traffic up the Arkansas River to the Port of Catoosa in Tulsa, Oklahoma.

 There are four airports with commercial service: Clinton National Airport (formerly Little Rock National Airport or Adams Field), Northwest Arkansas Regional Airport, Fort Smith Regional Airport, and Texarkana Regional Airport, with dozens of smaller airports in the state.

 Intercity bus services across the state are provided by Flixbus, Greyhound Lines, and Jefferson Lines.

 Public transit and community transport services for the elderly or those with developmental disabilities are provided by agencies such as the Central Arkansas Transit Authority and the Ozark Regional Transit, organizations that are part of the Arkansas Transit Association.